-2. Which were the three most significant threats which operated against the company over this period and which inhibited its success?
+2. Which were the three most significant threats that operated against the company over this period and which inhibited its success?

-(a) (()
+a) ())

-(b) (()
+b) ())

-(c) (()
+c) ())

 Again, score these threats on a 1-10 scale as above.

 3. Reflect on what you have written above and consider whether or not these opportunities and threats are increasing or decreasing in significance, or if new ones are on the horizon.
 Make notes below, looking ahead for, say, the next three years.